Simple

 The Simple Expression Language was a really simple language when it was created, but has since grown more powerful.
 It is primarily intended for being a very small and simple language for evaluating Expression or Predicate without requiring any new dependencies or knowledge of other scripting languages such as Groovy.

-The simple language is designed with intend to cover almost all the common use cases when little need for scripting in your Camel routes.
+The simple language is designed with intent to cover almost all the common use cases when little need for scripting in your Camel routes.

 The simple language requires camel-bean JAR as classpath dependency if the simple language uses OGNL expressions, such as calling a method named myMethod on the message body: ${body.myMethod()}.
 At runtime the simple language will then us its built-in OGNL support which requires the camel-bean component.